Idevswork/idevs-foundation/.github/README.md

 # GitHub Actions CI/CD Setup

-This directory contains the GitHub Actions workflows and configuration for the IdevsWork.Foundation repository.
+This directory contains the GitHub Actions workflows and configuration for the Idevs.Foundation repository.

 ## Overview